 Guatemala's largest handicraft exporter

-Founded as a retail store in Guatemala City in 1994, La Casa Guatemala sold fine vintage textiles and antique vernacular furniture.
-Our area of expertise were items relating to the religion and everyday life of the indigenous Mayan population.
+Founded as a retail store in Guatemala City in 1994, La Casa Guatemala offered fine wearable and home decor textiles as well as custom furniture; we also sold vintage textiles, vernacular furniture, and folk art related to the religious and everyday life of the indigenous Mayan population.

-We began exporting in 1995, sending our unique handicrafts to larger and increasingly sophisticated markets.
-In doing so, we help to ensure that artisanal production remains a viable livelihood for artisans in this country.
+We began exporting in 1995, sending unique handcrafts to larger and increasingly sophisticated markets.
+In continuing to do so, we hope to ensure that artisanal production remains a viable livelihood for artisans in this country.

-In 2001, we closed down our retail store to focus on this mission.
+In 2000 we closed our retail store to focus on this mission.

 We work with individual artisans, family workshops, and artisan cooperatives in nearly every region, helping to support six hundred to a thousand artisans.